Cosmic-ray electrons and the magnetic field of the North Polar Spur: Model and result

 \subsection{Radio NPS}

-For the radio NPS (Figure \ref{fig1}a), we selected the similar region to the one used in gamma-ray analysis \citep{johann2021}, and simply chose the region of longitude $l=60^{\circ}$ (outside and close to the NPS) as the radio background/foreground, of which $T_B \sim 22$ K at 408 MHz.
-Subtracting the background/foreground of the same latitudes, we derived that the average brightness temperature of the NPS at 408 MHz is $T_B \simeq 20$ K. By fitting the gamma-ray spectrum, we obtained a serial of possible distributions of the CRe with different $\Ebr$ and $N_0$.
-Then for each SED, we calculated the synchrotron emission with different magnetic field strength, in which the pitch angle between electron's velocity and the field is assumed to be random.
-We defined the radio-fit conditions as follows: matching the intensity at 408 MHz, spectral indices of $\bar{\alpha}_1=-0.55\sim -0.60$ (45--408 MHz) and $\bar{\alpha}_2=-1.0\pm 0.1$ (0.408--23 GHz), in which $\bar{\alpha}_1 \equiv \ln (S_{45 {\rm MHz}}/S_{408 {\rm MHz}})/\ln (45/408)$ and $\bar{\alpha}_2 \equiv \ln (S_{408 {\rm MHz}}/S_{23 {\rm GHz}})/\ln (0.408/23)$.
+For the radio NPS (Figure \ref{fig1}a), we selected a similar region to the one used in the gamma-ray analysis \citep{johann2021}, and simply chose the region of longitude $l=60^{\circ}$ (outside and close to the NPS) as the radio background or foreground, of which $T_B \sim 22$ K at 408 MHz.
+Subtracting the background or foreground of the same latitudes, we derived that the average brightness temperature of the NPS at 408 MHz is $T_B \simeq 20$ K. By fitting the gamma-ray spectrum, we obtained a series of possible distributions of the CRe with different $\Ebr$ and $N_0$.
+For each SED, we then calculated the synchrotron emission with different magnetic field strengths, in which the pitch angle between the electron velocity and the field was assumed to be random.
+We defined the radio-fit conditions as follows: matching the intensity at 408 MHz, spectral indices of $\bar{\alpha}_1=-0.55\sim -0.60$ (45--408 MHz), and $\bar{\alpha}_2=-1.0\pm 0.1$ (0.408--23 GHz), in which $\bar{\alpha}_1 \equiv \ln (S_{45 {\rm MHz}}/S_{408 {\rm MHz}})/\ln (45/408)$ and $\bar{\alpha}_2 \equiv \ln (S_{408 {\rm MHz}}/S_{23 {\rm GHz}})/\ln (0.408/23)$.
 These conditions restrict the model parameters to a narrow range.